SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Discussion

 \section{Discussion}

 We present \system{}, a ML-based attack on \lwe{} with sparse small secrets. \system{} improves data preprocessing and secret recovery, enabling significant performance gains over prior work, \salsa{}~\cite{wengersalsa} and \picante~\cite{li2023salsa}.
-In particular, \system{} can recover secrets with more general distributions (ternary, small Gaussian), larger dimensions $n$, smaller moduli $q$, and less sparse secrets (higher $h$). \system{} outperforms classical (i.e. non-ML) approaches, requiring less time but more compute resources (details in Appendix~\ref{sec:Compare_uSVP}).
+In particular, \system{} can recover secrets with more general distributions (ternary, small Gaussian), larger dimensions $n$, smaller moduli $q$, and higher $h$.
+In our implementation, \system{} outperforms the uSVP attack, requiring less time but more compute resources (details in Appendix~\ref{sec:Compare_uSVP}).
 Most importantly, this work provides key theoretical insights into observed attack performance, paving the way for targeted future work.
+Note that even if we recover secrets with seemingly low probability, such as one seed out of ten succeeds for that secret ($1/10$), or if we do not recover all secrets successfully, such as we recover one out of ten secrets with our attack, this is still enough to make these cryptosystems unsafe to use with low weight secrets (unless there is a way to check for vulnerability to our attack without running the attack).

-\textbf{Limitations and broader impact.} Despite significantly advancing the state-of-the-art in ML-based \lwe{} attacks, \system{} cannot yet attack standardized \lwe{}-based PQC schemes, limiting its real-world impact.
+\textbf{Limitations and broader impact.} Despite significantly advancing the state-of-the-art in ML-based \lwe{} attacks, \system{} cannot yet break standardized \lwe{}-based PQC schemes, limiting its real-world impact.
 Because of this, our paper raises no immediate security concerns.
 Nevertheless, we have shared a copy of our paper with the NIST PQC group to make them aware of this attack.

 \textbf{Future work.} Scaling \system{} to attack real-world systems requires work in several directions: increasing dimension $n$, reducing modulus $q$, and increasing $h$, the number of nonzero entries in recoverable secrets.
-Continued innovations in model architecture (a la \S\ref{sec:model}) may allow attacks in higher dimension $n$, while the theoretical scaling law of \S\ref{sec:scaling_law} provides helpful guidance for improving~$q$ and~$h$.
+Continued innovations in model architecture (a la \S\ref{sec:model}) may allow attacks in higher dimension $n$, while the theoretical scaling law of \S\ref{sec:scaling_law} provides helpful guidance for improving $q$ and $h$.
 Given our new insight and analysis of the importance of the \nomod{} percentage, we conclude that the reason that small $q$ is hard for the transformers with our current approach is that they are not good at modular arithmetic (not yet, anyway\textemdash this is an area for future work and improvement).
 In addition, our preprocessing is not well-suited to what is precisely needed and relies on existing lattice reduction algorithms which scale poorly with $n$ and $q$.

 This suggests two avenues for improvement: first, to develop model architectures that perform modular arithmetic better.
 Limited existing work has studied the application of ML to modular arithmetic more broadly~\cite{power2022grokking, gromov2023grokking}.
 Second, alternative preprocessing techniques should be developed to directly concentrate the distribution of random vectors, without relying on lattice reduction methods.
 With the goal of reducing the standard deviation of the training data, around any center, techniques from the broader math community may prove helpful.